aacienfuegos/plotIRIN/README.md

 It uses pandas, matplotlib and numpy.

 ## First Run
-The first time you run the program it will prompt you for the path of the simulator and the experiments you want to plot.
+The first time you run the program it will prompt you for the path of the simulator, the experiments you want to plot and the run time to simulate.

 After you enter the data, it will create a json file, which will use for the following executions.
+If you want to change this data you can either change the json file or delete it and the program will prompt you to introduce the data again

 ## Directory Structure
 Experiments MUST be saved inside the simulator folder using the following structure: